What is elder care?

 It’s hard to know when the time is right for an older adult to move from home to a residential care setting.
 This can be one of the most difficult decisions a family must make.
 Many people keep caring for the person at home, even though it becomes physically and emotionally exhausting for them to do so.
 Sometimes, moving to a residential care setting may become the most realistic decision to make sure that the person will get the best care.

-Moving from home into a residential care facility should be considered when 1 or more of the following things is true:
+Moving from home into a residential care facility should be considered when one or more of the following things is true:

 The older adult needs round-the-clock care.